termon/placement-handbook/src/pages/6-student-guidance.md

 ### Scheduled Visit

-Once an academic visitor has scheduled a placement visit, the student and the work supervisor are automatically emailed (email includes a calendar ICS file attachment).
+Once an academic visitor has scheduled a placement visit on Recruit, the student and the industrial supervisor are automatically emailed (email includes a calendar ICS file attachment).

 ![img](/recruit/student/5-visit-1.png)

 ### Placement Work Summary

 The student should then upload the Placement Work Summary Form at least 48 hours before your first placement visit.
-Note the option to upload the form is not available until the academic supervisor schedules the visit in Recruit.
+Note the option to upload the form is not available until the academic supervisor schedules the visit **via Recruit**.
 If the upload does not appear then contact your academic supervisor and ask them to schedule the visit in Recruit.

-The Placement Work Summary Form template is available in the Downloads section.
+The Placement Work Summary Form template is available in the [downloads](/6-student-guidance/#placement-downloads) section.

 You can upload this document as often as required (over writing the original), up until the academic has submitted visit feedback and at which point the document can no longer be uploaded.